makolon/hsr_ikfastpy/README.md

 # HSRIKFastPy
 ## Overview
 The Toyota Human Support Robot (HSR) is a versatile robot designed to assist humans in various tasks.
-It is equipped with advanced kinematic capabilities, allowing it to perform complex manipulation tasks with precision.
+It is equipped with advanced kinematic capabilities, allowing it to perform complex manipulation tasks.
 HSRIKFastPy leverages OpenRave's IKFast C++ executables to provide a Python interface for efficient inverse kinematics calculations on the HSR.

 ## Features
 - Python wrapper for OpenRave's IKFast C++ executables